JacobB33/DeepLearningFinalProject/data/README.md

 ```bash
 python process_data.py
 ```
-This assumes that the folder structure of the nsd dataset is located at ``./data/nsd`` The data is processed into a dictionary object that is of the following form:
+This assumes that the folder structure of the nsd dataset is located at`.`/data/nsd`` The data is processed into a dictionary object that is of the following form:

 ```python